oguz-yilmaz/amqp-wrapper/README.md

 Use `Broker.InitMessaging` to:

 - Dial (or reuse) a connection
+- Handle channel management
+- Handle automatic reconnections
 - Declare the exchange
 - Declare the queue
 - Bind them
 - Return a ready-to-use `Client` for publish/consume

+---

+### Example 1: Minimal setup with `direct` exchange

+This example shows the simple setup: a `direct` exchange, a durable queue, and a single routing key (`order.created`).
+It publishes and consumes a message using the high-level `Client` API.

 ```go
 package main